 If the area around your thumb has been bothering you and symptoms haven’t improved after a couple of days, it could be caused either by Carpal Tunnel Syndrome or De Quervain’s Tenosynovitis.

-De Quervain’s Tenosynovitis, also called radial styloid tenosynovitis, is a condition that affects tendons in the thumb and wrist causing pain and swelling around the area.
+De Quervain’s Tenosynovitis, also called radial styloid tenosynovitis or abbreviated to DQT, is a condition that affects tendons in the thumb and wrist causing pain and swelling around the area.